Geometric scattering for nonlinear wave equations on the Schwarzschild metric: Introduction

-Our paper is organized as follows: In Section \ref{S2}, we recall the Schawrzschild metric, some coordinates Penrose's conformal compactification, a foliation of the future $\mathcal{I}^+(\Sigma_0)$ and obtain a divergence equation for the nonlinear equations; in Section \ref{S3}, we provide the energies on null and spacelike hypersurfaces and prove some energy estimates; in Section \ref{S4}, we establish the well-posedness of Cauchy and Goursat problems and construct the conformal scattering operator for nonlinear wave equations.\\ {\bf Acknowledgment.} P.T.
+Our paper is organized as follows.
+In Section~\ref{S2}, we recall the {Schwarzschild} metric, introduce suitable coordinate systems, describe Penrose's conformal compactification, construct a foliation of the future domain $\mathcal{I}^+(\Sigma_0)$, and derive a divergence identity for the nonlinear wave equation.
+In Section~\ref{S3}, we define the energies on null and spacelike hypersurfaces and establish several energy estimates.
+In Section~\ref{S4}, we prove the well-posedness of the Cauchy and Goursat problems and construct the conformal scattering operator for nonlinear wave equations.\\ {\bf Acknowledgment.} P.T.
 Xuan was funded by the Postdoctoral Scholarship Programme of Vingroup Innovation Foundation (VINIF), code VINIF.2023.STS.55.